ananthavishnu-kg/ananthavishnu-kg/README.md

 ---

 ### Additional Projects
-*(repositories pending public release — details below are self-reported)*
+*(in progress — repositories not yet public; stats below are self-reported and unverified)*

 <details>
 <summary><strong>🏥 AI-Based Medical Document Processing System</strong></summary>

 <br/>

-A production-ready healthcare document intelligence platform that combines OCR, NLP, and voice synthesis to automate the extraction, translation, and storage of critical patient information from unstructured medical records.
+A healthcare document intelligence project in progress, combining OCR, NLP, and voice synthesis to automate the extraction, translation, and storage of patient information from unstructured medical records.
 Designed to reduce manual clinical documentation effort and improve accessibility across language barriers.

 <div align="center">